46 Positive Environmental Success Stories - May 2024

 Photo by Dominik Rešek / Unsplash

-Out-of-home adverts for high-carbon products including fossil fuels are set to be banned by The City of Edinburgh Council.
-Members also agreed for a ban on adverts promoting airlines, airports, cruise holidays, cars and vans that produce tailpipe emissions, zero-emission SUVs and promoting the price of petrol and/or diesel.
+Out-of-home adverts for high-carbon products, including fossil fuels, are set to be banned by The City of Edinburgh Council.
+Members also agreed to a ban on adverts promoting airlines, airports, cruise holidays, cars, and vans that produce tailpipe emissions, zero-emission SUVs and promoting the price of petrol and/or diesel.
 (Edie)

 East Harlem, a New York City neighbourhood, is installing green roofs on bus shelters along 125th Street.
 We also reported on the Netherlands (21st May) who have been converting bus shelters into green habitats.
 (Positive Eco News)